 Lydia, a red haired girl, is, undoubtly, the craziest character (she is as mad as a hatter), but she is also the character that evolves more from total irresponsability to maturity.
 Everytime she appears on the screen, very often, because she crashes to her sister's room, she gets, with her teen attitude and unshameful, all the focus.
 The relationship between Lydia and Lizzy as older and younger sister, is very emotional, you can feel for them, when Lydia is betrayed by Wickham (I think that is no spoiler! ;D)

-And the star of the show is, Mr Darcy.
 We have to say that the character of Fitzwilliam was kept in secret till the series was very advanced.
 There was a general expectation from all the followers (I include myself) about who would be and how he would appear, because everything we knew about him was through the words and imiations (included bow tie) from Jane and Lizzy.

 Daniel Vincent Gordh was the chosen one for this big responsability, who shows a modern Darcy, constricted and snooty.
 Thanks to this sieres you can see that Mr Darcys can happen in real life, even if you can feel the period drama is out of our lives and this Darcy, with his quirks, integrity and distance from others makes a difference, and an immovable pillar between them.